fozer15/Fitness-Management-App/README.md

 # Fitness Management App

 I developed this app as the final project for my COMP 3005 (Database Management Systems) course.
-It is built with PostgreSQL, React, Material UI, and TypeScript.
+It is built with React, PostgreSQL, Material UI, Node, and TypeScript.
 The app includes three account types: Admin, Manager, and Trainer, each with distinct roles and capabilities.

 ## Key Functionalities